CHANGES IN YOUR DIET CAN REDUCE DIZZINESS

-Many people with Ménière’s disease (also called primary idiopathic endolymphatic hydrops), secondary endolymphatic hydrops, or migraine-associated dizziness find that certain modifications in diet are helpful in managing their disorder.
+Many people with Ménière’s disease (also called primary idiopathic endolymphatic hydrops), secondary endolymphatic hydrops, or migraine-associated dizziness find that certain modifications in their diet can reduce dizziness and help manage other vestibular symptoms.

 Inner ear fluid balance

 The fluid-filled hearing and balance structures of the inner ear normally function independently of the body’s overall fluid/blood system.
 The fluid that bathes the sensory cells of the inner ear (known as endolymph) maintains a constant volume and contains specific and stable concentrations of sodium, potassium, chloride, and other electrolytes.
 With injury or disease, the volume and composition of endolymph may fluctuate with changes in the body’s fluid/blood.